 The timing of a particular change is also relevant, as changes that occur later in the project can be more costly and more disruptive to the overall project.
 Late changes often result in more rework, or may require higher manpower loading to meet the completion date.
 This typically results in lower labor productivity and increased project costs relative to the same change occurring earlier in the project.

 Interface Consulting’s construction claims consultants routinely work on assignments involving change.
 Whether providing change order management on an ongoing project or testifying to the disruptions and impacts of changes on a project, we understand the key elements associated with managing and mitigating change.
 Interface Consulting reviews the contract to ensure that a change has occurred and that it was beyond the party’s contractual obligation.
-It is also important to review the contract’s change order provisions to determine if it has been properly handled according to the contractual change order procedures.
+It is also important to review the contract’s change order provisions to determine if the change has been properly handled according to the contractual change order procedures.
 We then evaluate the facts surrounding the change, including reviewing project documentation and interviewing project personnel, to assess responsibility for the change.
 Finally, Interface Consulting evaluates the change order pricing and schedule impacts to verify that these elements are properly calculated and substantiated, and that the amounts being claimed are a fair and reasonable value of the extra or changed work.